Coronavirus: US will not lift travel restrictions, citing delta variant | DW | 26.07.2021

-The highly infectious delta variant is currently causing a surge in cases across the United States, and a White House official said Washington wants to remain cautious before opening up.
+The highly infectious delta variant is currently causing a surge in cases across the United States, and a White House official says Washington wants to remain cautious before opening up.

 The United States has no immediate plans to lift existing travel restrictions, it was revealed on Monday, amid concerns over the rising number of coronavirus cases driven by the delta variant, according to a White House official.